When we remember that everything is connected, we bring the world together.

 Mount Pisgah Arboretum has been teaching people about this special place for over forty years.
 The Arboretum’s unique 209-acre site contains a wide range of ecosystems in a relatively small area.
 From beautiful oak savannas to lush Douglas-fir forests, from vibrant wetlands to ancient incense-cedars, this is the perfect setting to teach people about Southern Willamette Valley ecology.

 The Arboretum receives about 400,000 visits annually.
 Right now, only about 3% of visitors take part in our educational programs.
 Through our interpretive program, we plan to reach the other 97%.
-We are in the process of creating eight innovative exhibits as portals into each of our distinct habitats.
-In July of 2019 we completed our fourth exhibit, and are beginning the process of designing the fifth.

 Visitors will be invited to experience, and to engage with their environment.
 The exhibits are designed to fit into their surroundings, and reflect the encompassing habitat.
 Learning about nature through our exhibits is both an active and sensory experience that combines scientific investigation with emotional connections.
 Content is accessible and relevant to all ages, cultures, and learning styles.
 We hope our exhibits inspire exploration in nature!